 Purpose for the ministry gifts:

 We notice from this passage that the ministry is supposed to be done by the saints.
 Therefore, one of the purposes of the ministry gifts is to prepare the saints to do what God has called them to do.
 For example, an evangelist, will not only evangelize the lost, but he will also help others in the body of Christ to evangelize.
 It is not God’s will that the ministry in the church is only performed by one or two special people, but everyone is t be involved in the work of the Lord.
 The following scriptures confirm this: Ephesians 4:16: “From whom the whole body fitly joined together and compacted by that which every joint supplies.”
 1 Corinthians 14.26: “How is it then, brethren?
 When you come together, every one of you has a psalm, has a doctrine, hath a tongue, has a revelation, and has an interpretation.
 Let all things be done unto edifying.”
-These gifts are not only to serve the church but also to prepare each member to fulfill their ministry and calling.

-How do we know that someone is called to these gifts?
-By their fruit!
+Secondly, how do we know that someone is called to these gifts?
+The answer is, by their fruit!
 If we are teachers, we should have students.
 If we are apostles, we should plant churches!
 If we are evangelists we should regularly lead people to Jesus.
 If we are pastors, then we should have flocks.

 A brief description of these gifts:

-The word apostle comes from the Greek word “apostalos” which means “someone that is sent.”
+In the Greek tradition, the word apostle comes from the Greek word “apostalos” which means “someone that is sent.”
 Therefore, an apostle can be someone who plants churches in a new area, or a pioneer missionary.
 However, not everyone who starts a church is an apostle!
 It is usually someone who starts a movement of new churches.
-In Mark 3:14we read, “He appointed the twelve that they might be with Him and that He might send them out to preach.”
+In Mark 3:14 we read, “He appointed the twelve that they might be with Him and that He might send them out to preach.”

 There are more than 12 apostles mentioned in the Bible.
 Timothy, Paul, Silas and Apollos were also apostles.
-In fact there are about 20 apostles mentioned in New Testament.
 It is also possible for women to also be apostles.
-For example, Priscilla (Romans 16:3) and Junias (Romans 16:7) were also apostles.
+For example, Priscilla (Romans 16:3) and Junia (Romans 16:7) were also apostles.
 We have modern day examples such as Heidi Baker who has planted many churches in Africa and Aimee McPherson who planted more than 500 churches and started a movement that has 4 000 churches in the USA.

 The gift of an apostle is the highest of the ministry gifts.
 It is possible for someone to grow into this gift.
 He can start off as a pastor and later become an apostle.
 We have the example of Paul.
-In Acts 13:2he was first a teacher and a prophet.
+In Acts 13:2 he was first a teacher and a prophet.
 Afterwards he became an apostle when he was sent out by the church.
-Therefore, an apostle can usually operate in all the other ministry gifts.
+Furthermore, an apostle can usually operate in all the other ministry gifts.

-However, although this is the scarcest of all ministry gifts, we are allcalled to do the work of an evangelist.
+However, although this is the scarcest of all ministry gifts, we are all called to do the work of an evangelist.
 (2 Tim 4:5).
 Evangelism adds the ‘spark’ to all the other ministry gifts.
 For example, a good pastor is one who leads people to Christ.
 Leading people to Christ should always be our highest priority.
-The evangelist should work in a team.
-For example Philip, he preached in Samaria but invited Peter and John to come and establish the church (Acts 8)
+The evangelist should also work in a team.
+For example Philip, after he preached in Samaria, he invited Peter and John to come and establish the church (Acts 8)

-Pastors.
 This is the most common of the ministry gifts.
 The word pastor comes from the word ‘pasture’.
-Therefore, he or she is a shepherd to the sheep.
-Therefore, one of the ways to identify the anointing of the pastor is that people like to gather around them.
-They have a gift of hospitality and are people that love to be with people to encourage and help them.
+Therefore, a pastor is a shepherd to the sheep and has the anointing to gather people around them.
+They are usually hospitable and love to be with people to encourage and help them.

 A good pastor should be able to feed the flock and have the ability to teach and preach.
-Jeremiah 3:15, “I will give you shepherds according to my own heart, who will feed you with knowledge and understanding.”
-Paul writes to Timothy in 1Timothy 5.17: “Let the elders that rule well be counted worthy of double honor, especially they who labor in the word and doctrine.”
+We read in Jeremiah 3:15, “I will give you shepherds according to my own heart, who will feed you with knowledge and understanding.”
+Paul writes to Timothy in 1Timothy 5.17, “Let the elders that rule well be counted worthy of double honor, especially they who labor in the word and doctrine.”

 There is a wonderful promise for pastors in Proverbs 27:23-27.
 “Be diligent to know the state of your flocks.
-(Verse 26) The lambs will provide your clothing and the goats the price of a field (Verse 27) You shall have enough goats milk for you food, for the food of your household….”
-To be a pastor is a calling and not just a job.
-Therefore, he should not motivated by money.
-However, if the pastor cares for sheep well, they will take care of him.
+(Verse 26) The lambs will provide your clothing and the goats the price of a field (Verse 27) you shall have enough goats milk for you food, for the food of your household….”
+If a pastor takes good care of the flock they lead, the flock will take care of him.

 Finally, there are great eternal rewards to those who are faithful pastors.
 We read in 1 Peter 5:2-4: “Shepherd the flock, serving as overseers, not by compulsion, but willingly.
 Not for dishonest gain, but eagerly; not being lords over those whom the Lord has entrusted to you, but being examples to the flock; and when the Chief Shepherd appears, you will receive a crown of glory that does not fade away.”

-Finally: The ministry gifts described in Ephesians 4is a quote from Psalm 68:18where we read, “You have ascended on high, You have led captivity captive; You have received gifts among men, even from the rebellious, That the Lord God might dwell there.”
+The ministry gifts described in Ephesians 4 is a quote from Psalm 68:18 where we read, “You have ascended on high, You have led captivity captive; You have received gifts among men, even from the rebellious, That the Lord God might dwell there.”
 The last phrase says, “that the Lord might dwell there.”
-Therefore the highest purpose of these gifts is to reveal and God to people and bring His presence to them.
+Therefore the highest purpose of these gifts is to reveal God to people and bring His presence to them.
 When these gifts properly operate in the church, there will be a full expression of Jesus in the church.
 He was the perfect apostle, prophet, evangelist and teacher.
 As we come to the end of the age, these gifts are going to come into full maturity.
 Amen